khanr1/GitTuto/README.md

 ## creating a branch by mistake

-If one creates a brnach by mistake:
+If one creates a branch by mistake:

 ```
 git branch -d branchName```